-In this article, the Altruistic Leadership style is explained in a practical way.
-After reading, you will have a basic understanding of this powerful leadership tool.
+Altruistic Leadership Style: in this article, the Altruistic Leadership Style is explained in a practical way.
+Next to what it is, this article also highlights hte basic principles and the philosophy of Effective Altruism.
+After reading, you will have a basic understanding of this leadership style.
+Enjoy reading!

 What is Altruistic Leadership?